ibm-cloud-docs/monitoring/iam.md

 {: important}

 A user that needs to work in a team requires the following policies:
-* 1 policy with a platform role to allow the user to see Sysdig instances in the {{site.data.keyword.cloud_notm}}, and a service role that determines the permissions of that user to work in a Sysdig instance.
+* 1 policy with a platform role to allow the user to see Sysdig instances in the {{site.data.keyword.cloud_notm}}.

-    You cannot assign the manager service role to a user when you configure the policy that is required to work with data through the Sysdig UI or API.
-    {: important}

-    To define this policy, see [Granting permissions to launch the Sysdig UI or to make REST API calls](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam_grant).

-* 1 policy to grant permissions to work in a team.
+* 1 policy to grant the service role that determines the permissions of that user to work in a Sysdig team.

 Use the following table to identify the service role that you must grant a user in the {{site.data.keyword.cloud_notm}} to work in a Sysdig team: